Stars switch top lines and beat Blues 4-2 to even series 2-2

 AP Sports Writer

-Hintz scored his fifth goal of the playoffs while Seguin, Radulov and Zuccarello each had two assists as the Stars beat the St. Louis Blues 4-2 on Wednesday night to even the second-round series at two games each.
+DALLAS (AP) - Rookie Roope Hintz scored his fifth goal of the playoffs, Tyler Seguin and Alexander Radulov each had two assists and the Dallas Stars beat the St. Louis Blues 4-2 on Wednesday night to even the second-round series at two games each.

 Vladimir Tarasenko had a power-play goal for the Blues, who lost for the first time in their five road games this postseason.

 The Western Conference semifinal series returns to St. Louis for Game 5 on Friday night.

 Dallas went up 4-1 late in the second period when Radulov and Benn assisted Hintz's third goal of the series.

 About halfway through the second period, Dickinson forced a turnover at center ice.
 Zuccarello got the puck to Seguin, who made a cross-ice pass to Klingberg, whose sniper shot whizzed to the left of rookie goalie Jordan Binnington and into the net.

 Binnington stopped 27 shots, including a backhander by Andrew Cogliano, a breakaway by Miro Heiskanen and another charge by the Dickinson-Seguin line on shifts before Klingberg's second goal of the playoffs - he had the overtime winner in Game 6 against Nashville that clinched the first-round series.

 Ben Bishop didn't appear shielded when Tarasenko's fifth goal of the playoffs glanced off the Dallas goalie's left arm and into the net.

 Ryan O'Reilly assisted on both of St. Louis' goals, including the one by 19-year-old center Robert Thomas in the third period.